mlflow/mlflow/docs/source/llms/transformers/guide/index.rst

 Format of Saved PEFT Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-When saving PEFT models, MLflow only saves the PEFT adapter and the configuration, but not the base model weight.
-This is the same behavior as the Transformer's `save_pretrained() <https://huggingface.co/docs/transformers/v4.38.1/en/main_classes/model#transformers.PreTrainedModel.save_pretrained>`_ method and is super efficient in terms of storage space and logging latency.
-One difference is that MLflow alsot saves the HuggingFace Hub repository name and version for the base model in the model metadata, so that it can load the same base model when loading the PEFT model.
+When saving PEFT models, MLflow only saves the PEFT adapter and the configuration, but not the base model's weights.
+This is the same behavior as the Transformer's `save_pretrained() <https://huggingface.co/docs/transformers/v4.38.1/en/main_classes/model#transformers.PreTrainedModel.save_pretrained>`_ method and is highly efficient in terms of storage space and logging latency.
+One difference is that MLflow will also save the HuggingFace Hub repository name and version for the base model in the model metadata, so that it can load the same base model when loading the PEFT model.
 Concretely, the following artifacts are saved in MLflow for PEFT models:

 * The PEFT adapter weight under the ``/peft`` directory.
 * The PEFT configuration as a JSON file under the ``/peft`` directory.